Oliver Hardy: Early career

 In 1910, The Palace, a motion picture theater, opened in Hardy's hometown of Milledgeville, and he became the projectionist, ticket taker, janitor and manager.
 He soon became obsessed with the new motion picture industry and was convinced that he could do a better job than the actors that he saw.
 A friend suggested that he move to Jacksonville, Florida, where some films were being made, which he did in 1913.
 He worked in Jacksonville as a cabaret and vaudeville singer at night and at the Lubin Manufacturing Company during the day.
 It was at this time that he met Madelyn Saloshin, a pianist, whom he married on November 17, 1913, in Macon, Georgia.

 The next year, he made his first movie, Outwitting Dad (1914), for the Lubin studio, billed as O. N. Hardy.
 In his personal life, he was known as "Babe" Hardy and was billed as "Babe Hardy" in many of his later films at Lubin, such as Back to the Farm (1914).
 He was a big man, standing 6 feet 1 inch (1.85 m) and weighing up to 300 pounds (c.
 136 kg), and his size placed limits on the roles that he could play.
 He was most often cast as the villain, but he also had roles in comedy shorts, his size complementing the character.
 By 1915, Hardy had made 50 short one-reel films at Lubin.
 He moved to New York and made films for the Pathé, Casino and Edison Studios.
 He returned to Jacksonville, where he made films for the Vim Comedy Company.
 That studio closed after Hardy discovered that the owners were stealing from the payroll.
-He then worked for the King Bee studio, which bought Vim, and worked with Billy Ruge, Billy West (a Charlie Chaplin imitator), and comedic actress Ethel Burton Palmer.
+He then worked for the King Bee studio, which bought Vim, and worked with Billy Ruge, Billy West (a Charlie Chaplin imitator), and comedic actress Ethel Burton.
 He continued playing the villains for West well into the early 1920s, often imitating Eric Campbell to West's Chaplin.

-Between 1916-1917, Hardy experienced a brief directorial career.
+Between 1916 and 1917, Hardy experienced a brief directorial career.
 He is credited for directing or co-directing ten shorts, all played by him.